Stor: Career

-Azocar released his debut music album in 2009 called Nya skolans ledare, which he got awarded a P3 Guld award for in the category Hiphop/soul of the Year.
+Azocar released his debut music album in 2009 called Nya skolans ledare, for which he was awarded a P3 Guld award in the category Hiphop/soul of the Year.
 On the album he collaborates with rapper Petter, Dan Jah, Promoe and Adam Tensta.
 Azocar collaborates with Petter on his album En räddare i nöden (2010), where he and Petter performs on the single Vem är Stor?.